 Olivia Rodrigo wins Best New Artist

 It's looking a little less brutal out there for everyone's favorite Disney star.
-Olivia Rodrigo took home the iconic Grammy for Best New Artist.
+Olivia Rodrigo took home the iconic Grammy for Best New Artist as well as Best Pop Vocal Album.

 Rodrigo, whose debut album "Sour" premiered at #1 on the Billboard Hot 100 charts, made her Grammy Awards debut on Sunday night, after being nominated for seven awards, including the coveted record of the year award.
 She beat out several highly favored artists for the award, including FINNEAS, Glass Animals and Japanese Breakfast.